 There’s silence enough for thinking and writing, and then there’s sharing and laughing.
-Writing is a serious business, and it must be regularly laughed at with friends or it would be quite impossible.
+Writing is a serious business, but it must be regularly laughed at with friends or it could be a lonely occupation.

 Stromness Writing Group

 Every fortnight the Stromness Writing Group sallys-forth into a new writing exercise.
-Over time, notebooks full of treasure and friendship have built up.
+Over time, notebooks full of treasure and friendship build up.
 The record of my journeys, the mood and the weather as I drive towards Hoy are themselves a source of inspiration.